A Review of CBO’s Activities in 2014 Under the Unfunded Mandates Reform Act

 What Does UMRA Require of CBO?

 The law requires CBO to prepare mandate statements for bills and joint resolutions that are approved by authorizing committees.
 When requested, the agency also reviews legislation at other stages in the legislative process for intergovernmental and private-sector mandates.
 As a part of its review of legislation, CBO must determine whether the aggregate direct costs of the mandates would be greater than the statutory thresholds established in UMRA and identify any funding that the bill would provide to cover those costs.
-In 2014, the thresholds, which are adjusted annually for inflation, were $76 million for intergovernmental mandates and $152 million for private-sector mandates.
+(In 2018, the thresholds, which are adjusted annually for inflation, are $80 million and $160 million, respectively, for intergovernmental and private-sector mandates.)

 How Many Bills Reviewed by CBO in 2014 Contained Mandates?